Thank you for your participation in our survey!

 One of the highlights of the Maryland Parkway BRT project will be new, enhanced transit shelters.

 Click below to view a video highlighting some of the features of the shelters planned for Maryland Parkway.

 Transit Shelter Options

-The RTC has developed two concepts for new transit shelter designs, with the goals of providing upgraded seating, lighting, and shade, while improving safety, security and comfort for those using the shelters.
+The RTC has developed a new concept for the new transit shelter design, with the goals of providing upgraded seating, lighting, and shade, while improving safety, security and comfort for those using the shelters.